Order of Visit: High Point # 48

 Fees/Permits: None.

 Guides: Climbing Granite Peak will generally require some techincal mountaineering skills (5.4 YDS), which is why a high percentage of highpointers opt to hire a guide company to assist with a successful summit.
-The company I used is Beartooth Mountain Guides, which offers 4- or 5-day guided trips from Red Lodge, MT.
+I used Beartooth Mountain Guides, an outfitter that offers 4- or 5-day guided trips from Red Lodge, MT.

 Parking: